Alligator Alley has always had a reputation – initially for being a boondoggle, then for being dangerous, now for being boring.

 In 2004, a 50-mile stretch of Alligator Alley in Collier County became the first highway in Florida with cable barriers designed to keep cars from going into canals that parallel the highway.
 The cables are connected to strobe lights that flash to alert others to the fact a vehicle has hit the cable.

-Today, the Alley is no more dangerous than any Interstate and feels no more remote.
+Not really.
+These days, Alligator Alley is no more dangerous than any Interstate and feels no more remote.
 Nevertheless, if you get a mile or two away from the sound of the road, it is still a vast wilderness, untamed and inhospitable.